 Camp Colley is a secluded adventure camp nestled in the inspiring Ponderosa Pines on Arizona’s Mogollon Rim.
 The camp introduces youth facing life challenges to the fun and education of outdoor recreation.
 The camp is owned by the City of Phoenix and funded by Camp Colley Foundation.
 Programming at Camp Colley effectively engages youth to build self-confidence, resilience, and healthy relationships—all of which provide necessary social supports for youth to transition more successfully into adulthood.
 For registration information, please contact your local Phoenix Parks and Recreation Center who manages enrollment for all Camp Colley Foundation funded sessions.

-Who is Summer Camp for?
+Who is Camp Colley for?

 Does my child need to meet the age requirements?

 Your child must be between the ages of 8 and 14 starting on the first day of their camp session.

 Are you gender-specific?

 No, we are an inclusive residential camp with gender-specific sleeping quarters for males and females.
 We proudly serve all youth regardless of their gender identification and will make any accommodations possible to ensure all youth can participate.

 Why Summer Camp?

 Camp immerses youth in nature while engaging them in leadership and recreational experiences to help them learn and grow.
 It takes them out of their everyday environments where air, noise, light and automation pollution hinder opportunities for them to experience their full range of capabilities.
 Camp Colley gives young people the chance to fall in love with nature.